Boa Esperança, Minas Gerais: Climate

 Situated on the southern outskirts of the tropical zone and under the influence of the high elevation of the region, the climate type is tropical mesothermal with an average annual rainfall of about 1,500 mm.
 The annual temperature is 19 C. Summer and spring are the hottest seasons with a maximum daily temperature ranging from 25 to 29 C. November, December, and January are the warmest months reaching 36–37 C and with a minimum temperature of 9–10 C.

 Rivers

-Grande River, Paraná River, and some of their tributaries receive water by the Furnas Dam, which surrounds the city.